 When you download an app from the Mac App Store it is “sandboxed”, this means that it cannot ask for your root (master) password.
 This is for your protection against malicious apps but it does prevent our recovery app from accessing your disks directly to read and recover your data, a crucial part of the file recovery process.
 Since Mac will not grant the necessary root (admin) privileges to reclaim lost files there is no way for Disk Drill to read your data!
-To perform successful recovery Disk Drill (CleverfFiles) needs a binary copy of the target media (your disk), often called a “read-write uncompressed byte-to-byte disk image”.
+To perform successful recovery Disk Drill (CleverfFiles) needs a binary copy of the target storage device, often called a “read-write uncompressed byte-to-byte disk image”.
 You will need to create this image file manually before you can start recovering your lost data.

 You can create the disk image(s) using the following steps: